tmgthb/Autonomous-Agents/README.md

 [System 2 Attention (is something you might need too)](https://arxiv.org/abs/2311.11829)

-- System 2 Attention (S2A): Generate from the user input, the question to be answered and the context of the question.
-Finally, generate the answer to the generated question based on the generated context.
+- System 2 Attention (S2A): Generate interim user question and interim context from the original user input.
+Finally, generate the final answer by answering to the interim user question from the interim context.
-- Reduces hallucination from irrelevant context.
+- Reduces hallucination from irrelevant context by first defining the question and the context and this way separating irrelevant facts from impacting the response generation.

 ---